-My wife and I, who have no children and are thus freed from the safety concerns of pedaling kids on Seattle streets, are firm believers.
+My wife and I, who have no children, are firm believers.
 For the past year, we had a Tern HSD S8i on loan from a friend.
 It changed our lives for the better.

 Camping, Shopping, Gardening and More

-In the midst of the pandemic last summer, Katie and I deliberated taking a car-camping trip to the COVID-free safety of the woods.
-Instead, we loaded up the Tern and a second e-bike and pedaled 11 miles across Seattle to the West Seattle ferry terminal, where we boarded a ferry to Vashon Island and enjoyed a long weekend of riding, glamping, and outdoor adventure--no motor vehicle necessary.
+Katie and I are fans of e-bike camping.
+Instead of loading up our car and heading for the woods, we load up the Tern and a second e-bike and hit the road.
+Last summer, we pedaled 11 miles across Seattle to the West Seattle ferry terminal, where we boarded a ferry to Vashon Island and enjoyed a long weekend of riding, glamping, and outdoor adventure--no motor vehicle necessary.
 Read our blog post about that trip.

 Katie points out the benefits of electric cargo bike glamping on Vashon Island.

-The camping trip is just one example of how our year-long experience with the Tern helped us drive less.
-We grocery shopped, gardened, hauled large items, and even delivered Christmas presents on the Tern.
+The camping trip is just one example of how the Tern helped us drive less.
+We grocery shop, garden, haul large items, and even deliver Christmas presents by e-bike.

 Ho ho ho.
 Loaded up and ready to deliver gifts on a drizzly Christmas morning.

-All electric bikes have the ability to flatten hills, extend your range, and get to work without sweating, but for families or individuals seeking to drive less, no category of e-bike enables the car-lite lifestyle more than an electric cargo bike.
+All electric bikes have the ability to flatten hills, extend your range, and get you to work without sweating, but for families or individuals seeking to drive less, no category of e-bike enables the car-lite lifestyle more than electric cargo bikes.
 Chores and trips that would be tedious or mundane by car become fun and healthy outdoor excursions.
-And due to Seattle’s traffic and parking woes, these trips sometimes take less time than by car.
+And due to Seattle’s traffic and parking woes, these trips are sometimes faster by e-bike than by car.

-I owned a non-electric Yuba cargo bike for several years and loved it.
-If I lived in a flat small town with no traffic, I’d be happy plodding along at low speeds with a non-electric cargo bike.
-But we live in Seattle.
-We have to take the lane and power up steep grades while hauling loads.
-Charging up Seattle’s hills while carrying 100 pounds of cargo (the Tern is built to carry up to 375 pounds) or a week’s worth of groceries feels like a superpower.
+Bicycling in Seattle often requires taking the lane and pedaling up steep hills while hauling loads.
+Charging uphill while carrying 100 pounds of cargo (the Tern is built to carry up to 375 pounds) or a week’s worth of groceries feels like a superpower.

-We also spend a pittance on gas and car maintenance.
+We also spend less on gas and car maintenance.
 The average cost of car ownership, for vehicles driven 15,000 miles, was $9,561 in 2020.
-We are also mindful of climate change and the fact that transportation—primarily from motor vehicle use—is the largest source of carbon emissions in the United States, Washington state, and Seattle.
+We are also mindful of the fact that transportation—primarily from motor vehicle use—is the largest source of carbon emissions in the United States, Washington state, and Seattle.